Ever get the feeling that you’re being forced to buy a new smartphone because yours is becoming more slower and more unusable?

 Eroding Moral Standards

 “If it’s right for me..it’s right.”
 “Truth is whatever I feel it is.”
-Sorry, that’s pure bull and the fruit of leads to chaos.
-Air-headed mantras like this make very mooshy foundations for company standards.
+Sorry, that’s pure bull and the fruit of it leads to chaos.
+Air-headed mantras like this make very mooshy foundations for company standards let alone a society.

 Let’s face it.
 Common decency, honesty and moral integrity has found harder ground these days.

-CEO’s are grimacing a lot more in interview rooms as a new generation of socially awkward college hires seeking jobs.
+CEO’s are grimacing an awful lot more in interview rooms these days as a new generation of socially awkward, entitled college grads come prancing in seeking jobs.

 A Weaker Work Ethic